 Time to get down to brass tacks.
 To be the best you've got to be able to deliver the goods.
 When compiling the kill counts, I elected to ignore kills accumulated in reboots, which encompasses the Rob Zombie movies on the Myers side and the 2009 reboot on the Voorhees side.
 Those movies, in my mind, exist in the multiverse of each killer, but it would be double-counting to include both.

 Using those guidelines, I suppose I could have included the 2009 reboot, but I feel pretty set in my arbitrary cutoff that reboots not count.
 I also want to point out that this is specific to each character, so kills in Friday the 13th (1980), Friday the 13th Part 5 (1985), and Halloween 3 (1982) are also being omitted.
 Freddy Vs Jason (2003) is included.

-Jason gets more kills per movie by a sizeable margin, and he gets one kill every six minutes versus the eight minutes it takes Michael.
+Jason gets more kills per movie by a sizeable margin, and he gets one kill roughly every six minutes versus the eight minutes plus it takes Michael.
 I'm a huge advanced statistics guy, so I like it when the 'slashermetrics' match the eye test.

 Weird, Supernatural Family Twist

 The mid-'90s were a different time.
 Both the Halloween and Friday the 13th franchises were looking to spruce up their backstories and help fans come to terms with how these monsters continue to return from the dead.
 Insert over-the-top supernatural familial storylines!